Personalised Online TutoringTel: (02) 8710 0441 | 0400 322 426

 At least 50 hours of teaching time is required for each subject group in each year of the programme.
 In years 4 and 5 however, students have the option to take courses from six of the eight subject groups within certain limits, to provide greater flexibility in meeting local requirements and individual student learning needs.

 In each year of the MYP program, students also engage in at least one collaboratively planned interdisciplinary unit that involves at least two subject groups.
-This allows students to bring together concepts, methods, and forms of communication from two or more disciplines or established areas of expertise.
+This allows students to bring together concepts, methods, and forms of communication from two or more disciplines or established areas of expertise so that they can explain a phenomenon, solve a problem, create a product, or raise a new question in ways that would have been unlikely through a single discipline without interdisciplinary understanding.

 Language Acquisition - Japanese